vivictorg/vivictpp/README.md

                                     auto    Use any available device type (default) none    Disable hardware accelerated decoding
                                     TYPE    Name of devicetype, see https://trac.ffmpeg.org/wiki/HWAccelIntro
+      --preferred-decoders TEXT ...
+Comma separated codecs that should be preferred over default decoder when applicable

     KEYBOARD SHORTCUTS